MODIS L1 viewer

 MODIS data processed to display vegetation, post-processed to compensate for the low winter light levels.

-The MODIS L1 Viewer allows you to visualise either image or fire data from the MODIS satellites (Aqua and Terra) as sent over the EUMETCast system (you will need to register with EUMETSAT to get this additional data, but it is free).
-The data is sent in 5-minute segments, and the program allows you to combine multiple 5-minute segments from the same pass to produce a combined image.
-Both the raw data, and several derived coloured images are available.
+The MODIS L1 Viewer allows you to visualise either image or fire data from the MODIS satellites (Aqua and Terra) from the Internet or the 1km resolution data sent over the EUMETCast system (you will need to register with EUMETSAT to get this additional data, but it is free).
+My MSG Data Manager program is recommended to copy the EUMETCast data into a date-named directory tree and manage the removal of older data.
+The MODIS data is sent in 5-minute segments, and the program allows you to combine multiple 5-minute segments from the same pass to produce a larger regional image.
+Both the raw data, and several derived false-colour images are available.

 Browser view